 I’ve sold books (in an actual bookstore) and I’ve been a freelance writer.

-I’ve written two books (one of which is a bonafide international best-seller, having sold over 115,000 copies)
+I’ve written two books (one of which is a bonafide international best-seller, having sold

 and am writing my third and fourth books.